Spangled Emperor (2020)

 New South Wales | New South Wales | Negligible | Catch |

-Northern Territory | Northern Territory | Sustainable | Catch, SAFE assessment |
+Northern Territory | Northern Australia | Negligible | Catch, SAFE assessment |

 Queensland | Gulf of Carpentaria | Undefined | Catch, effort |

-Queensland | East Coast Queensland | Sustainable | Catch, effort, standardised CPUE |
+Queensland | East Coast Queensland | Sustainable | Catch, effort, length and age frequency stability |

-Western Australia | Gascoyne | Sustainable | Spawning potential ratio, fishing mortality |
+Western Australia | Gascoyne | Sustainable | Catch, fishing mortality |

-Western Australia | Kimberley | Sustainable | Estimated spawning biomass, fishing mortality |
+Western Australia | Pilbara | Sustainable | Catch, indicator species status |

-Western Australia | Pilbara | Sustainable | Estimated spawning biomass, fishing mortality |
+Western Australia | Kimberley | Sustainable | Catch, indicator species status |

-Western Australia | West Coast | Recovering | Spawning potential ratio, fishing mortality |
+Western Australia | West Coast | Recovering | Catch, indicator species status |

 Stock Structure

-Spangled Emperor have a widespread Indo-West Pacific distribution, ranging from the Red Sea, Persian Gulf, and East Africa east to southern Japan in the north, around northern Australia and extending east to Samoa [Carpenter and Allen 1989].
-In Australia, Spangled Emperor are found from around Rottnest Island on the lower west coast, across northern Australia to south of Sydney on the east coast [Carpenter and Allen 1989, Carpenter and Niem 2001].
+Spangled Emperor has a widespread Indo-West Pacific distribution, ranging from the Red Sea, Persian Gulf, and East Africa east to southern Japan in the north, around northern Australia and extending east to Samoa [Carpenter and Allen 1989].
+In Australia, Spangled Emperor are found from around Rottnest Island on the lower west coast, across northern Australia to south of Sydney on the east coast [Carpenter and Allen 1989; Carpenter and Niem 2001].

 The population structure of Spangled Emperor in Western Australia has been studied by assessing spatial variation in allozymes [Johnson et al. 1993], otolith microchemistry [Moran et al. 1993], tagging and recapture [Moran et al. 1993], DNA micro-satellite markers [Berry et al. 2012], and acoustic telemetry [Pillans et al. 2014].
 Individuals generally demonstrate a limited home range of less than three nautical miles [Moran et al. 1993].
-Relatively high site fidelity has been shown for at least some individuals in Western Australia and elsewhere [Chateau and Wantiez 2008, Pillans et al. 2014].
+Relatively high site fidelity has been shown for at least some individuals in Western Australia and elsewhere [Chateau and Wantiez 2008; Pillans et al. 2014].
 Limited mixing of post-settlement individuals is also indicated from an analysis of otolith microchemistry of Spangled Emperor sampled from different sites [Moran et al. 1993].

 There is a high likelihood that these population characteristics (extensive gene flow, limited adult movement) are shared across each of the jurisdictions.
 Low genetic subdivision between northwest Western Australia and the Great Barrier Reef suggests gene flow is likely to be high between these regions [Berry et al. 2012].
 There is possibly one genetic stock in Australia, however, improved stock delineation work is required in jurisdictions outside Western Australia.